localstack/localstack.github.io/content/contact/_index.md

 ### Email

-For any administrative questions regarding your account (e.g., subscriptions, billing), please contact us directly at [info@localstack.cloud](mailto:info@localstack.cloud).
+For any administrative questions regarding your account (e.g., subscriptions, billing), please contact us directly at [support@localstack.cloud](mailto:support@localstack.cloud).
 (Note: Please do not post any personal details or private information in any of the public communication channels!)